GuoshiuanLin/SP4E_HW/HW3/README.md

 ### Running the tests
 After building the program as explained in the previous step, it is possible to run the tests as following:

-For the FFT transform test:
+For the FFT transform test:\
+Compute the frequencies using `numpy.fft.freq` first to compare with the results from FFTW:\
+`python numpy_fft.py n`\
+`n` should be an interger representing the lengh of the square matrix
 ```
 cd build
 ./test_fft